Technology at St. Barnabas

 We recognize the important role of technology in the classroom.
 St. Barnabas promotes the concept of a Technology Enhanced Curriculum.
 We want our students to not only understand how to use technology, but when to use it.
 Technology is a powerful tool that promotes progress and learning and will be an important skill for higher education and future careers.
 Our school remains focused on using technology is this important context.

 St. Barnabas utilizes numerous technologies throughout the school.
 Some examples include:

-- Virtual Reality Cart - In January 2018, the school added a cart of 30 VR headsets.
+Virtual Reality Cart - The school added a cart of 30 VR headsets.
 Classes use these to watch immersive VR videos and go on virtual field trips using Google Expeditions.
 Students visit far away places, learn about historic events, see science come to life, and even learn more about possible careers by looking into the day in the life of an occupation.

-- Interactive Boards - Classrooms are equipped with ViewSonic boards, SmartBoards, or other high definition displays.
+Interactive Boards - Classrooms are equipped with Mimeo boards, ViewSonic boards, or other high definition displays.
 The interactive touch screens and displays enhance student engagement and learning.

 3D Printers - Students have access to 3D printers to create custom parts and encourage knowledge of STEM (science, technology, engineering, and math).